MODESBYU/MODES/README.md

 # Setting up the Machine Learning

 ### Note: I made some adjustments on the Lab computer in an effort to get the machine learning algorithm to run.
 If you download it fresh from GitLab, you will likely have to make some code adjustments for it to run.
 See the bottom of this README for a list of the adjustments I made.
+If you are going to make these changes, make them BEFORE you make the virtual environment.
+If you don't, changes made in files other than run_cnn.py won't affect the virtual environment.

 Below are Collin's intructions for creating a virtual environment, with an addition of the correct version of Python.
 You must use Python 3.8 (or a similar version).
 Newer versions of a few of the packages changed some of the file types used, rendering the code unusable for newer versions of Python.
 If you download Python 3.8 and run the code below, you should still be able to use a higher version of Python for everything else, but use Python 3.8 in a virtual environment for the machine learning.